bkesterbyld/maroon-potato/src/pages/index.md

         title_align: left
         content: >-
-          An easy way for online commerce companies to get ops and marketing data into one environmentto make sense of it and power multiple projects.
+          An easy way for online commerce companies to get ops and marketing data into one environment---to make sense of it and power multiple projects.
         content_align: left
         actions: